EricG78/sysinfo_MQTTtoHA/README.md

 # sysinfo_MQTTtoHA
 ## Introduction
-The shell script `sysmonitor_MQTTtoHA.sh` collects some system information on the Linux machine it is executed on and publishes MQTT message using JSON format with the information such as:
+The shell script `sysmonitor_MQTTtoHA.sh` collects some system information on the Linux machine it is executed on and publishes MQTT messages using JSON format with some system information:
 * Hostname
 * IP address (with connection type Ethernet or Wireless and SSID)
 * Uptime